TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.jrazorx/README.md

 1. `Program.cs`: The entry point of the application.
 2. `HabitTracker.cs`: Contains the main logic for the user interface and interaction.
 3. `DatabaseManager.cs`: Handles all database operations.
+4. `ReportManager.cs`: Manages report generation.
-4. `Habit.cs`: Defines the Habit model.
+5. `Habit.cs`: Defines the Habit model.

 ## Setup and Running